 The Karen are the biggest hill tribe group found in South East Asia.
 A majority of the villages you see in Northern Thailand are also occupied by the Karens.
 They are also called Kayan as they were original occupants of Kayeh state in Myanmar.
 And now they have relocated to Northern Thailand.
 The Karen women are known for their brass rings around their neck.
 They are called long-necked Karen but it is actually the torso that is small because it cannot take the weight of those brass rings.
 The brass rings are added to the girl’s neck in their young age itself.
 It starts with a couple of rings and with time as you age, they add more rings to the neck.
 When I asked why, they said for fear of predators eating them.
 For, if a tiger attacks a prey the first thing it would do is to catch hold of the neck.
 And so apparently they started adding the brass rings to the neck.
 Only women wear this because they are home protecting children and tough for pregnant women to defend themselves.
 Men, on the other hand, go for hunting and seldom found around the home, hence they do not wear.
 Now, these brass rings are really really heavy.
 I could not understand how they are wearing it and going about their daily chore.
 Cos I needed two hands to hold this and they are placing in on their neck!
 I swear you cannot bend or do anything with these rings on!

 Karen women are known for their weaving skills and it was very evident.
 The lady was weaving shawls sitting in front of her house.
 Her house was a simple bamboo hut.
 We cannot enter in but we do get to see how the structure is.
 Considering the influx of tourists to this place it is only fair that they will not let you in.
 It is also very evident between the new age Karen girls and the old age.
 The old age women who have been wearing it for many years can be distinctively identified.
 Their face structure is different as opposed to girls who wear the rings not permanently but once in a while.
 After 45 years or so they need not wear these rings is what my guide mentioned.
 And after marriage, the man comes and stays along with the woman and does all work for her.
-They marry within their community and many children are considered as prosperity.
+They marry within their community and having many children is considered as prosperity.
 More the children, more hands in the farming.

 You could have seen them with a yellowish paste applied on their face and hands.
 This paste is called Thanaka.
 The Thanaka powder is made out of barks from the Burmese Thanaka tree and it is said that it acts as a sunscreen, helps to cool your skin.
 Women don’t chew paan or tobacco in this tribe but am not sure how they get that red tinge on their lips.
 They speak their own language.
 But now with kids attending the schools, they are learning Thai.
 They don’t wear brass rings to schools and thus the younger generation is not seen wearing them.
 Am just gonna say, thank God.
 Umm, actually they don’t follow any religion so let’s just say thanks to the spirits.